Program to determine class, Network and Host ID of an IPv4 address

 Given a valid IPv4 address in the form of string and it follows Class Full addressing.
-The task is to determine class of given IPv4 address as well as separate Network and Host ID part from it.
+The task is to determine the class of the given IPv4 address as well as separate the Network and Host ID parts from it.

-For 2nd Example, first octet is 130.
-So, it belongs to Class B. Class B has subnet mask of 16.
-So, first 16 bit or first two octet is Network ID part and rest is Host ID part.
+For 2nd Example, the first octet is 130.
+So, it belongs to Class B. Class B has a subnet mask of 16.
+So, the first 16 bit or first two octets are the Network ID part and the rest is the Host ID part.

 Given IP address belongs to Class C Network ID is 192.226.12 Host ID is 11

 This article is contributed by Aditya Kumar.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.